kevincon/sprinkles/README.md

 Next install the latest version of the Pebble SDK using the pebble tool:

 ```
-pebble sdk list # list the available versions of the SDK
-pebble sdk install X.Y # replace "X.Y" with any newer version of the SDK
+pebble sdk install latest
 ```

 This is a little bit of a hack, but enamel has some Python requirements that you must install into the site-packages directory used by the Pebble SDK.
-This is the command I used to install them at time of writing, but it might be slightly different in the future (e.g. the "4.0" might change as the Pebble SDK is upgradedto newer versions).
+This is the command I used to install them at time of writing, but it might be slightly different in the future (e.g. the "4.0" might change as the Pebble SDK is upgraded to newer versions).

 ```
 pip install --target=/usr/local/Cellar/pebble-sdk/4.0/libexec/vendor/lib/python2.7/site-packages/ -r ./enamel/requirements.txt